MrDham/OpenTheremin_V4_with_MIDI/README.md

 # MIDI IMPLEMENTATION - WORK IN PROGRESS - NOT TESTED AT ALL
+This repo includes software and hardware design.
+Anyway just the software part in modified here.

 ### Progress:
 Removed serial communication in preparation to MIDI implementation.